gsquire/append/README.md

 app
 ===

-A simple command line tool to append a file to another file
+A simple command line tool to append a file to another file.

 Usage: